How to get the Best Results from your Audios

 You may have often heard hypnotists on TV or YouTube using the command “sleep!” but they are referring to hypnotic sleep – which is much more like a daydream than normal sleep.
 Hypnotic sleep occurs when the critical mind relaxes and the automatic, unconscious mind is able to tune in, absorb and carry out instructions.

-Of course, if you are listening to hypnosis to overcome insomnia you could deliberately choose to listen lying down as you will probably be delighted if you end up falling asleep and then you can use the recording as a method of falling asleep, instead of pills.
+Of course, if you are listening to hypnosis to overcome insomnia you could deliberately choose to listen lying down as you will probably be very happy if you end up falling asleep and then you can use the recording as a method of falling asleep, instead of pills.
 If you wake up at night you can always use the recording to lull you back to sleep.

 Some people like to listen when walking or jogging, but if you try this, please bear in mind that you will always be asked to close your eyes at the beginning of the recording, and although this is not strictly necessary for everyone, your eyes may start closing automatically at some point, especially if you have listened to the same recording before.
 Unless you are jogging somewhere without roads to cross or obstacles in your way, it is best not to take risks and choose somewhere where you will be safe and be able to close your eyes.